Bamboo is a renewable eco-crop with multiple uses in textiles, homeware and hardwares. But is bamboo sustainable and is it good for the environment?

 In 2018 the UK is estimated to have used an average of 127 rolls of toilet paper per person.
 Much of this paper is made from virgin softwood.
 That’s incredibly wasteful when we all know what it’s used for.

-Eco conscious companies, such as Who Gives a Crap and Cheeky Panda, aim to combat this wasteful industry by using bamboo.
+Eco conscious companies, such as Who Gives a Crap, aim to combat this wasteful industry by using bamboo.

 Bamboo Toilet Paper Options